TheArjunAgarwal/sem3-notes/agth.typ

 Bu the lemma, no stable partner rejects in DA.
 Thus, output of DA is such that every $a in A$ hus best possible stable partner.
 ]
-A similer proof will show:
+A similar proof will show:
 #thm[
   The output $M$ of DA simultaneously is such that $b in B$ has the worst possible stable partner.
 ]